 What’s the difference between a state and a federal tax audit?

 The main difference between a state audit and a federal audit is who performs them.
-Federal audits focus on your federal tax return and are performed by the IRS.
-State audits focus on your state tax return and are performed by your state’s Department of Revenue.
+Federal audits focus on federal tax returns and are performed by the IRS.
+State audits focus on state tax returns and are performed by a state’s Department of Revenue.
 Even though state and federal tax returns are typically prepared at the same time, it’s possible to have issues with one and not the other.

 Will a federal audit trigger a state audit or vice versa?

-However, larger mistakes or intentional falsehoods in filing are more likely to trigger a state or federal audit.
+However, larger mistakes or intentional falsehoods in filing are more likely to trigger an audit.
 For example, if a client falsely claimed a dependent or failed to report all of their income, these issues likely exist on both returns, and the IRS and state organizations will often notify each other in these instances.
 In these cases, it’s very probable that the individual will be audited by both their state and the IRS.

 Why was my client selected for a state and/or federal tax audit?

 Some of the factors that make a tax return more likely to be flagged for an audit are the same for both federal and state returns.
 For example, these issues might raise red flags in the IRS as well as a state’s Department of Revenue:

 - Very high income

 - Taking an unusual amount of deductions relative to others in the same income bracket

 - Unreported Income